mariuz/django-book/en/chapter02.rst

 .. admonition:: Django and Python 3.X

-	Django 1.5 will drop our support for Python 2.5, establishing a minimum requirement of 2.6.
-Django 1.6 will then drop Python 2.6 support,setting the minimum at 2.7.
+	Django 1.5  dropped support for Python 2.5, establishing a minimum requirement of 2.6.
+Django 1.6 will drop Python 2.6 support,setting the minimum at 2.7.
 Additionally, Django 1.5 introduces support for Python 3 .https://docs.djangoproject.com/en/dev/releases/1.5/#python-3-support

 Installation
 ------------